shyanta/part-up/docs/scores.md

 - 25%: Amount of partups that the user supports that have not exceeded their end date (1% per partup, max of 25%).
 - 25%: Amount of contributions that a user has done on partups that have not yet exceeded their end date (1% per contribution, max of 25%).

-# Orange Circle Score
+# Partup Progress Score

+Frontend:
-- Start with 10%
+- Always show at least 10%

-Parners (10%):
+## Division

+### Partners:
-- Minimum of 3 partners
+- Can count for a maximum of 10%
-- 3.33% each
+- 3.33% each for each partner

-Activities (80%):
+### Activities:
-- Minimum of 8 activities
+- Can count for a maximum of 80%
-- All activities have contributions
-- Open activity (-10%) / closed activity (+20%)
+- Open activity -> score -10%
+- Closed activity -> score +20%

 Time:
-- Based on time, slowly growing to 100%
+- Can count for the full 100%
+- Formula: (0.0465x)^3